PretendoNetwork/website/docs/en_US/install/cemu.md

 </div>

 ## Connecting to Pretendo
-Once you have Cemu setup for online play navigate to `Options > Genral settings > Account`.
+Once you have Cemu setup for online play navigate to `Options > General settings > Account`.
 You should now see a section titled `Network Service`.
 Select your PNID from the `Active account` menu and select the `Pretendo` Network Service option.
 Cemu should now be connected to Pretendo's servers

 <center><img src="/assets/images/docs/install/cemu/network-services-settings.png"/></center>